 International Hub Advantages and Disadvantages

-The Best and Worst U.S. Airports for Missed Connections
+Best & Worst U.S. Airports for Missed Connections.

 Based purely on my rebooking experiences, the best U.S. airports for missed connections are: Minneapolis (MSP) – efficient, friendly agents, good Delta hub; Seattle (SEA) – excellent Alaska Airlines support, manageable size; Salt Lake City (SLC) – underrated Delta hub with helpful staff.
 The worst: Newark (EWR) – chaotic, understaffed, confusing terminal layout; LaGuardia (LGA) – limited flight options, older facilities, grumpy agents; Miami (MIA) – massive airport, language barriers, inconsistent service quality.
 These rankings are purely subjective based on my experiences, but I’ve talked to dozens of other frequent travelers who echo similar sentiments about these specific airports.